-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 I’d turn on the computer, open up my story and look at it.
 On a good day, I’d manage three paragraphs.
 On a bad, three words.
 And then in 2013, I discovered The Write Practice.

-Rejuvenated and with some hard work, I wrote a new book.
+Rejuvenated and ready for some hard work, I wrote a new book.
 My second novel came out a year later!

 We all need to practice.
 But too much of the same-old-same-old is stultifying.
 Joining a community like The Write Practice was my first experience of practicing differently.